 Better still, a deep cycling battery can offer an impressive performance even when smaller in size, so you can invest in a smaller, more affordable battery that still offers great amp hours (more on that below).

-As it focuses on deep cycling, the battery isn’t suitable for starting motors, so you’ll want to ensure that you have a dedicated starting battery when buying a deep cycle battery.
+As its focus is on deep cycling, the battery, again, isn’t suitable for starting motors, so you’ll want to ensure that you also have a dedicated starting battery when buying a deep cycle battery.

 There is no single best Ah rating for a trolling motor battery, as the needs of each angler will influence how much charge is necessary.